BBQ Salmon and Kimchi Tacos

 - Heat a flour tortilla on the stovetop.

-- Add some of your sliced avocado and sliced red onion.
+- Add sliced avocado and sliced red onion.

-- Add a spoonful of the kimchi and finish the taco with scallions and lime wedges.
+- Add the kimchi and finish the taco with scallions and lime wedges.